Is 2022 a Good Time to Sell Your Home?

 So, is this indication of general market growth sufficient to encourage you to put your property on the market?
 Here are a few issues that could influence your decision, plus, if you are still unsure, a potential solution that you may not have previously considered.

 How Does The Cost of Living Crisis Impact Selling Your Home?

 The cost of living crisis has affected millions of homeowners financially across the country since the start of the year.
 But plans have been put in place by the Government to help residents with rising costs, and to help them save even further when moving home.
 In summer, Prime Minister Liz Truss pledged to help homeowners by freezing the cap on energy prices at £2,500 for two years, and chancellor Kwasi Kwarteng announced a cut to Stamp Duty Tax to save on house purchases.
 First time buyers are set to benefit from a new threshold of £425,000, and other homeowners won’t pay stamp duty on a purchase up to £250,000.

 When you combine the three aforementioned factors: increased number of sellers, cost of living crisis, and stamp duty cuts.
 In actuality the outcome looks great for auction.
 The seller increases and stamp duty cuts are fuelling supply and demand for the property industry.
 But auction properties aren’t seeing the price hike that the private treaty market is.
 This means that buyers are looking to get the most for their money elsewhere as the traditional market system is failing them, and this is where online auctions step in.

-Have you considered selling your property at auction?
+Have you considered selling your property at online auction?

 Although placing your home with an estate agent is often seen as the ‘conventional’ method of selling, it is not always the best way.
 If you do decide to sell your property, an alternative option is to use an established auction house.